-The good news is these babies rock.
+These babies rock.
 I thought they would be similar to brownie cookies, but the taste actually reminded me of Little Debbie Fudge Rounds.
-It is worth noting I used Hershey’s Special Dark cocoa powder, so cookies made with regular cocoa powder will appear lighter than the ones seen here.
-I also suspect the rich dark chocolate overpowered some of the coffee flavor, but the glaze made up for it.
-If coffee is not your thing but chocolate is, I suggest omitting the coffee extract from the cookies and glaze (add vanilla in its place, perhaps) and carrying on with baking.
+I used Hershey’s Special Dark cocoa powder, so cookies made with regular cocoa powder will appear lighter than the ones seen here.
+If coffee is not your favorite flavor, omit the coffee extract from the cookies and the glaze and add more vanilla in its place.
+Enjoy!

 - For the Cookies

 - ½ cup unsweetened cocoa powder